 Hi, if you love chocolate, then you’re going to go crazy over this Chocolate Fudge Bundt Cake.
-There’s melted chocolate in the fudge cake and melted chocolate drizzled over.
-Topped off with a generous sprinkle of Callebaut’s Chocolate Crispearls.
+With melted chocolate in the fudge cake and melted chocolate drizzled over.
+Finally, topped off with a generous sprinkle of Callebaut’s Chocolate Crispearls.

 I love Bundt tins.
 I really do.
-They take a great cake batter and without any help from the baker, turn it into a beautiful cake.
-That has got to be a very good thing, right?
+Because they take a great cake batter and without any help from the baker, turn it into a beautiful cake.
+So that has to be a very good thing, right?

 The tin I used for this Chocolate Fudge Bundt Cake is called the Jubilee Bundt made by Nordic Ware.

-I tend to buy my Bundt tins in the sale, or where I see them on special offer.
-They can be a bit pricey, but investing in just one tin, like this Jubilee, will give you a lifetime of intricately patterned cakes.
+So, I like to buy my Bundt tins in the sale, or where I see them on special offer.
+Since they can be a bit pricey, yet investing in one tin, like this Jubilee, will give you a lifetime of intricately patterned cakes.

 Can you imagine rocking up to a party with this gorgeous cake?